Pharmaceutical Sciences Facilities & Labs

-Saint Joseph’s is committed to preparing our graduates for successful careers in pharmacy professions by providing cutting-edge learning labs and facilities that support team-based learning and integrate well with our innovative competency-based curriculum.
-These environments offer a true reflection of the future of healthcare.
+Saint Joseph’s is committed to preparing our graduates for successful careers in the pharmaceutical industry or advanced study by providing modern, cutting-edge learning labs and facilities.
 Here’s what we offer.